devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 ## Utilize the `test` command

 Bundled with the `devcontainer` cli is the `devcontainer features test` command.
 This command is designed to help Feature authors test their Feature in a variety of scenarios.
 It is highly recommended that Feature authors use this command to test their Feature before publishing.
-Some docuemntation on the `test` command can be found [here](https://github.com/devcontainers/cli/blob/main/docs/features/test.md), and an example can be found in the [Feature quick start repo](https://github.com/devcontainers/feature-starter).
+Some documentation on the `test` command can be found [here](https://github.com/devcontainers/cli/blob/main/docs/features/test.md), and an example can be found in the [Feature quick start repo](https://github.com/devcontainers/feature-starter).
+This repo is updated periodically as new functionality is added to the reference implementation.

 ## Feature idempotency